panzerdragoonlegacy/website/PRODUCTION.md

 Step-by-step instructions for setting up the site on a VPS.
 Ensure that IPv6 is enabled (for Let's Encrypt).

-## Create Linux User Accounts for the Admin and Web App Users
+## Create Linux User Accounts for Admins

 1. Add the user account with a strong password:

    `sudo adduser kyle`

-2. If appropriate, give the user sudo access (only if needed).
+2. Give the user sudo access:

    `sudo adduser kyle sudo`